locize/blog/source/_posts/website-localization.md

-Keep the following techniques in mind for a successfull implementation:
+Keep the following techniques in mind for a successful implementation:

 * Place the language selector correctly
 * Change the formatting design - a sentence in some languages can be substantially longer